The Chad myth

 A premise of the consultation was that STD programs should screen women less than 26 years of age for chlamydia infection as a primary focus (24;25) and that screening men for Ct should be considered as a secondary focus to prevent Ct infection and sequelae among women.

-When we instead look at the positivity rate among those tested, we don’t find higher rates among women:
+When we instead examine positivity rates among those tested, we don’t find higher rates among women:

-The narrative that uncommitted sexual encounters have replaced pair bonding as the normative sexual script has the potential to be harmful, as it fosters unrealistic expectations which when they are inevitably unmet could lead to disillusionment and resentment.
-This may be partially responsible for the rise of the Chadspiracy theory: ‘if women are hooking up left and right yet I'm missing out on this action, then they must be directing their lust toward that small pool of men who make them wet’.
-In reality, the data makes it clear that ‘hook-up culture’ can only be real in the weak sense that society is more tolerant of premarital sex, more intolerant of ‘slut shaming’, and so on—more of an attitudinal shift.
-Otherwise, when we’re talking about heterosexuals at least, we're at most talking about a fringe subculture.
-There may have been some sex-crazed nymphomaniac women being restrained by the shackles of sexual repression, but it doesn't seem like there were terribly many.
-The sexual revolution & feminism, the pill, antibiotics all did very little to undo eons of selection for sexual restrictedness in women.
+The narrative that uncommitted sexual encounters have replaced pair bonding as the normative sexual script has the potential to do harm, as it nurtures unrealistic expectations which, when inevitably unmet, could give way to disillusionment and resentment.
+This may be partially responsible for the rise of the Chadopoly theory: if women are hooking up left and right yet I'm missing out on this action, then they must be directing their lust toward that small pool of men who make them wet.

 When some people hear that ‘women are more selective’, they construe it as ‘they sleep around with a bunch of hot guys’.
-This is an especially prevalent notion within the incel community.
-They tend to believe that women are just as horny and open to uncommitted sex as men, but just for a smaller slice of the population:
+This misconception is especially prevalent within the incel community, where the belief tends to be that women are just as horny and open to uncommitted sex as men – but only for a small slice of the population:

-Aside from this, why do people believe the Chadopoly theory with such strong conviction despite such scant evidence?
+Aside from this, why do so many people cling to the Chadopoly theory with such conviction despite such scant evidence?

-A lot of it may simply come down to dating apps.
-The popularity of the ‘dating apps are facilitating Chadopolized hook-up culture’ narrative has grown to insane heights.
-It’s not too hard to see how at first glance the gender dynamics could create this impression.
-Women don't tend to swipe right on very many profiles, and as a result most men don't receive very many matches (though neither do most women, as they aren’t all matching with a bunch of ‘Chads’).
-For some reason that I still struggle to understand, otherwise intelligent people will frequently make wild and completely unjustified extrapolations from these observations.
-Why these are unjustified is detailed in this article:
+Much of it may simply come down to dating apps.
+The narrative that dating apps are enabling a Chadopolized hook-up culture has ballooned to insane proportions.
+It’s not too hard to see how, at first glance, the gender dynamics could create this impression: women tend to swipe right on relatively few profiles, and as a result it’s difficult for most men to get matches.
+For reasons that I still struggle to understand, otherwise intelligent people will frequently leap from these observations to wild and completely unjustified conclusions.
+Why these extrapolations are unjustified is detailed further in this article:

-For those who are frustrated with a lack of female contact, Chad can serve as a convenient scapegoat: if you don’t have something, it must be because a big bad bogeyman stole it from you.
-It’s arguably more comforting to imagine yourself as belonging to a burgeoning cohort of men victimized by a rigged system wherein ‘the winner takes all’ than it is to think you instead belong to a minority of men who are struggling for their own reasons.
-Then you have all those ‘chadfish’ videos and so on which tap into this frustration and insecurity and foster envy and resentment towards this character, and he moves into their heads rent-free.
+For those frustrated by a lack of female attention, Chad serves as a convenient scapegoat: if you don’t have something, it must have been stolen by a big bad bogeyman.
+It’s arguably more comforting to imagine yourself as belonging to a burgeoning cohort of men victimized by a rigged system wherein ‘the winner takes all’ than to confront the reality that you belong to a minority of men who are struggling for their own reasons.
+Add in the endless parade of ‘Chadfish’ videos and similar ragebait content which tap into this frustration and insecurity to stoke envy and resentment, and this character begins living in their heads rent-free.

 When it comes down to it, the narrative never made much sense to begin with.
-Sixty years is a long time; at least 3 generations will have experienced the effects of ‘sexual liberation’.
-Sure, KISS and Van Halen may have had their fair share of groupies, but there doesn't seem to have been some widescale transition to a ‘de facto polygynous’ mating system.
-We also only started hearing reports of a so-called ‘incel epidemic’ in recent years.
-An appreciable gender gap in sexlessness only started emerging in the GSS data in 2018 (and again, reversed and closed in the subsequent surveys).
-Even if you argue that dating apps may have accelerated the imagined ‘Chadopolization’ process, there had to be something to accelerate to begin with—which it doesn’t seem like there’s evidence for—and there’s nothing which would have obviously preventing it from occurring.
-It’s almost like it never even began for Chad.
+Sixty years is a long time – at least three generations have lived under the effects of ‘sexual liberation’.
+Sure, KISS and Van Halen may have had their fair share of groupies, but there has been no sign of a widescale transition into a ‘de facto polygynous’ mating system.
+We only started hearing reports of an ‘incel epidemic’ in recent years, and an appreciable gender gap in sexlessness only emerged in GSS data in 2018 (which wasn’t seen in subsequent surveys).
+Even if one wanted to argue that dating apps accelerated the imagined Chadopolization process, there had to be something there to accelerate – which the evidence does not support – and there’s nothing that would have obviously prevented it from occurring before.
+It never even began for Chad.

 References